App Connect

 This button increments the counter by running the Click action.
 We’ll select it to inspect the event.

-The Click event runs an action list.
-Here it calls counter.setValue(…) to update state, and bindings update the UI automatically.
+The Click event row in Properties is where this button’s event action is configured.
+Here it runs an action list that calls counter.setValue(…) to update state, and bindings update the UI automatically.

-note: Tip: open the Actions Picker to explore the action list and configure action inputs (instead of hand-typing expressions).
+tip: Open the Actions Picker to explore the action list and configure action inputs instead of hand-typing expressions.

 tip: Use the Actions Picker to add actions and fill their inputs safely, without hand-typing long expressions.